vijaymandge/open-android/README.md

 # PG Prerequisites
 * You need to enroll with Citrus as a merchant.
 * Have an HMAC generator installed on your server
-* Make sure that you have following parameters from Citrus
+* Make sure that you have the following parameters from Citrus

 Following can be obtained from our support team.
 Do write a mail to tech.support@citruspay.com or call on +91-87-677-099-00 Extn: 2 (Technical Support)